Daron1121/Daron1121/README.md

 ## Hi there 👋

+I'm Filip, a data platform engineer based in Poland.

+I desing and build scalable data solutions.

+My main stack is SQL, Python & Microsoft Fabric, but i want to learn also Databricks & Azure.

 <!--
 **Daron1121/Daron1121** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.